 In 1080p mode the RP is pretty solid.
 It does allow the use of Dual Pixel AF which is great for getting consistent focus automatically.
 And it does not have any crop factor as the camera uses the full 35mm sensor frame for 1080p.
 Canon is often at the back of the pack when it comes to adopting the latest and greatest features and the RP is no exception to that rule.
 It is a solid camera that is somewhere between the bare minimum and cutting edge depending on your use case.
 If all you need is 1080p, there are not many cameras that will shoot better 1080p video.
 If you need 4k, quite a few cameras will be better, but the RP will get you surprisingly close to great considering the money spent.
 During major sales the EOS RP with RF 24-105mm STM can be had for $999, not a bad price for a full frame 4k capable camera and stabilized zoom lens.

 The battery life on the RP is a little borderline.
 For a full day of shooting I would suggest having 4 batteries with you at a minimum.
 Having good discipline around turning the camera on and off is also important if you don’t want to burn through a battery every couple of hours or less.
 The battery could be the #1 problem with this camera from a general use stand point.
 What is weird about it is that I have gotten around 800 shots on a single charge.
-But sometimes when taking the camera out for an hour or two of shooting without worrying to much about turning the camera off when I’m not taking a picture, the battery was hammered despite only taking a little over 100 shots.
-Battery life seems to be very dependent on time powered on vs shots taken which is different from a DSLR.
+But sometimes when taking the camera out for an hour or two of shooting without worrying to much about turning the camera off when I’m not taking a picture, the battery would get low despite only taking a little over 100 shots.
 It is just something to be aware of.
 One option that could help there would be to turn off the rear display.
 If you flip it around backward it won’t come on when you pull the camera away from your eye and the camera won’t needlessly drain the battery by keeping the display powered on while you are walking around.
 You can then review images and everything just by using the EVF if necessary.

 The EOS RP appears to be class leading in nothing except being cheap and lightweight.
 If money is tight then it could be a great option for you.
 It could also be a way to get into Canon RF mount and slowly build up some RF lenses for use with a future camera.